Cannelés

 Day 2 and beyond: Baking the Cannelés

 Melt the beeswax and butter together in a microwave-safe container until fully liquefied, about 2 minutes.
 Pour the mixture into each mold, swirl to coat evenly, then pour the excess back into the container.
 Turn the molds upside down on a cooling rack lined with paper towels to catch any drips.
-Once cooled, place the molds in the freezer for a few minutes to chill.
+Coat them as thin as possbile.

-Fill each mold with batter, leaving about ⅜ inch (1 cm) from the top.
-Bake at 550°F for 10 minutes, then—without opening the oven—lower the temperature to 375°F and continue baking for 45–50 minutes.
+Fill each mold about 80 - 90% with batter.
+Bake at 500°F for 10 minutes, then—without opening the oven—lower the temperature to 375°F and continue baking for another 45 minutes.
+Start without convection for the first 10 minutes and turn on convection for the remaining bake if you want a darker, crispier crust.

 Remove the cannelés from the oven and unmold them immediately onto a cooling rack.
 Let them cool at room temperature.
 For the best texture and flavor, cannelés should be enjoyed the same day they are baked.